 The openstack-helm project can be used to install a set of Kubernetes nodes as OpenStack compute nodes, with the OpenStack control services (nova, neutron, keystone, glance, etc.) running as containers on Kubernetes.
-This is necessary, for example, to run the M-CORD profile.
+This is an easy way to bring up an OpenStack cluster that can be controlled by loading the Base OpenStack chart.

 Instructions for installing